MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 // Assumptions and Constraints
 // No access to private APIs.
 // Relying on reverse engineering and publicly observable behavior.
-// Limited visibility into Apple’s internal workings of AWDL.
+// Limited visibility into Apple’s internal workings of #gls("awdl").
 // Metrics of Interest
 // Packet timing, latency, signal strength, peer discovery time, channel switching patterns.